 Currently, the cost of a school dinner is £2.20 for KS2 children and is provided through Government funding for KS1 children.
+Nursery children pay for school dinners if they request one costing £2.00.
 If your child chooses to bring a packed lunch, please ensure that any drink is in a plastic container and sandwiches are not wrapped in a plastic bag.
-Cans and bottles of fizzy pop/drinks are not allowed in school on health and safety grounds.
+Cans and bottles of fizzy pop/drinks/ chocolate and sweets are not allowed in school on health and safety grounds.